 2017 - Longterm photographic projects masterclass in San Francisco with Matt Black / Magnum Photos, Jacqueline Bates and Leo Jung / California Sunday Magazine, Shannon Simon / Magnum Director of the Americas, and Judy Walgren / Viewfind.

 2014 - Street photography workshop in San Francisco with documentary photographer Thatcher Cook.

-2011 / 2012 - Taught multiple film and digital photography classes as an adjunct faculty member at the Berkeley Art Studio on the grounds of University of California Berkeley to undergraduate, graduate level, and the greater East Bay community.
+2011 / 2012 - Taught various film and digital photography classes as an adjunct faculty member at the Berkeley Art Studio on the grounds of University of California Berkeley to undergraduate and graduate level students, as well as the greater SF Bay area community.

 2005 - Digital Service Bureau Internship at the Maine Media Workshops in Rockport, Maine.
 Photographed for annual catalogue and taught students privately.
 Regular duties included managing campus photographic equipment rentals, scanning small through large format and flatbed, digitally printing small to large format, high volume post production, and preparing weekly campus slideshows.